Xinglab/rMATS-DVR/README.md

 1. Genome and Known SNPs (required): we highly recommend the users use the genome sequence (together with a dictionary file such as "ucsc.hg19.dict" and index file such as "ucsc.hg19.fasta.fai") and dbSNP annotation from GTAK bundle, which can be downloaded from https://software.broadinstitute.org/gatk/download/bundle.
 2. Known RNA editing sites (optional): table delimited txt file with the first two columns are chromosome and coordinates.
 The other columns are ignored.
 Header is optional.
 Users can download the file from RADAR dababase (http://rnaedit.com/download/).
 3. Genome-wide repeat elements (optional): RepeatMasker Genomic Datasets downloaded from http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html.
 For example: hg19.fa.out.gz
-4. Gene annotation: the gene annotaiton is in the UCSC format (optional).
+4. Gene annotation: the gene annotation is in the UCSC format (optional).
 We recommend users to download from UCSC. (http://hgdownload.soe.ucsc.edu/downloads.html#human).
 For example, one can download hg19 RefSeq gene from: http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/refGene.txt.gz

 ##Run rMATS-DVR in one step.